How hypnotherapy can help you

 If you smoke, it’s highly likely that you may have already tried to stop smoking either by will-power alone or perhaps by using one of the nicotine replacement treatments.
-If you’re reading this then you are making your first important step towards stopping smoking by using hypnotherapy – give Rachel a call to learn more about the Stop Smoking Programme
+If you’re reading this then you are making your first important step towards stopping smoking by using hypnotherapy – please give me a call to learn more about the Stop Smoking Programme.

 The success rate is extremely high and the only pre-requisite in order for this to be successful is your real desire and commitment to stop smoking.
 If however you don’t really want to stop or you’re just trying to please someone else, then this will not work.
 You truly have to WANT to stop smoking.